British Rail Class 170: CrossCountry

 CrossCountry currently operates 29 Class 170 Turbostars (seven two-car and 22 three-car) on services between Cardiff Central and Nottingham, and between Birmingham, Leicester, and Stansted Airport.
 After having been acquired from Central Trains in 2007 (as 13 two-car and 16 three-car units, but since reconfigured - see below), these units were refurbished in 2008, with the then-three-car units repainted at Marcroft Engineering, Stoke-on-Trent, the then-two-car units at EWS' Toton depot and the interiors done by Transys Projects, Clacton-on-Sea including the fitting of first-class seating to the Class 170/5s and 170/6s.

-In 2021, the centre cars from the six formerly three-car ex-West Midlands Railway (WMR) 170s were transferred to CrossCountry and inserted into six of its formerly two-car units, turning them into three-car units while retaining the CrossCountry driving vehicles' first class, due to the ex-WMR driving vehicles being standard class-only (East Midlands Railway had leased the aforementioned ex-WMR units, but only required two-car units from that batch, therefore CrossCountry was able to utilise the surplus centre cars).
+In 2021, the centre cars from the six formerly three-car ex West Midlands Trains (WMT) 170s were transferred to CrossCountry and inserted into six of its formerly two-car units, turning them into three-car units while retaining the CrossCountry driving vehicles' first class, due to the ex-WTR driving vehicles being standard class-only (East Midlands Railway had leased the aforementioned ex-WMT units, but only required two-car units from that batch, therefore CrossCountry was able to utilise the surplus centre cars).
 This resulted in a reconfiguration of CrossCountry's 29 170s from their previous 13 two-car and 16 three-car units, to their current seven two-car and 22 three-car units.
 The extra centre cars were re-liveried and internally refurbished to match the units they were inserted into.